gto76/python-cheatsheet/README.md

          [0.1,  0.6,  0.8],
          [0.1,  0.6,  0.8]]
 ```

-#### 3. If neither non-matching dimension has size 1, raise an error.

 ### Example
 #### For each point returns index of its nearest point (`[0.1, 0.6, 0.8] => [1, 2, 1]`):